riverar9/cuny-msds/data606/project/02_project/script.md

 # Slide 1: Title
 Hi my Name is Richie and today we will be going over the saftety of vehicles.
 As some of you may be aware, NYC and other cities across the country are implementing Vision 0 initiatives in order to reduce the number of people seriously hurt or killed by cars to 0.

-Independently, it's been reported on more frequently that cars are growing larger and heavier.
+There are a growing number of articles that suggest that cars are growing larger and heavier.
 In addition to the obvious eviornmental cost there seems to be a human cost associated with this.
-In this report, we will undertake a statistical analysis to invesitgate whether crashes involving larger vehicles have a statistically significant increased liklihood to cause injury or death.
+In this report, we will undertake an observational statistical study to invesitgate whether crashes involving larger vehicles have a statistically significant increased liklihood to cause injury or death.

 # Slide 2: Abstract